Being a residential campus is central to Trinity University’s mission.

 Three-Year Residency Requirement

-Because being a residential campus is central to the mission of Trinity University, all unmarried undergraduate students are required to live on campus for three years (six fall and spring semesters).
+Being a residential campus is central to the mission of Trinity University.
+Therefore, full-time undergraduate students are required to live on campus for three years from the date of matriculation (the semester you enter college).

 Why Three Years?